saurabh-git-dev/upstash-redis/README.md

           email: ${{ secrets.UPSTASH_EMAIL }}
           api_key: ${{ secrets.UPSTASH_API_KEY }}
 ```
+NOTE: Does not throw error if database does not exist.
+So that next steps can be executed without any issue.

+---
 In this example, the action is used to create a new Upstash Redis instance named 'test-db' in the global with read replicas and TLS enabled.
 Make sure to replace `secrets.UPSTASH_EMAIL` and `secrets.UPSTASH_API_KEY` with your actual secrets in your repository settings.

 ## More Info